Mercy Harvard Hospital Care Center in Harvard, IL

 Pros

-• pro Dr Rizzie was really cool and very sweet to the child and family.
+• pro Dr. Rizzie was really cool and very sweet to the child and their family.

-• pro The team including Surgeon Bryan, Nurse Laura, Anesthesiologist Dawis, and surgical nurses Noelle and Meagan provided excellent care.
+• pro The team around Surgeon Bryan, Nurse Laura, Anesthesiologist Dawis, and the surgical nurses Noelle and Meagan were friendly, thorough, and professional.

 Cons